 \subsubsection{Reinforcement Learning}

-As mentioned in~\ref{sec:dwa}, a key limitation of \gls{dwa} is its computational complexity, which scales poorly with the resolution of possible trajectories and trajectory length, with a computation time of more than 3 seconds for every timestep in our experiments.
-Another significant disadvantage of traditional control methods such as \gls{dwa} is the need to manually adjust various parameters, in addition to the cost function, such as window size, time horizon, and velocity resolutions.
-To address these limitations, recent research has shown promising results using \gls{rl} for path planning in autonomous shipping~\citep{zhang2024path, lesy2024evaluating}.
-In this section, we demonstrate how \gls{asvsim} can be used to train \gls{rl} agents for autonomous navigation in shipping applications. \gls{rl}~\citep{sutton1998reinforcement} is used to solve sequential decision-making problems where an agents learns an optimal strategy through interaction with an environment.
-These problems are modeled as \gls{mdps}.
+As mentioned in Section~\ref{sec:dwa}, a key limitation of DWA is its computational complexity, which scales poorly with the resolution of possible trajectories and trajectory length, with a median computation time of approximately 1.3\,s per planning step in our experiments (see Appendix~\ref{appendix:dwa_timing}).
+Another significant disadvantage of traditional control methods such as DWA is the need to manually adjust various parameters, in addition to the cost function, such as window size, time horizon, and velocity resolutions.
+To address these limitations, recent research has shown promising results using RL for path planning in autonomous shipping~\cite{zhang2024path, lesyRobustOfflineReinforcement2025a}.
+In this section, we demonstrate how ASVSim can be used to train RL agents for autonomous navigation in shipping applications.

+RL~\cite{sutton1998reinforcement} is used to solve sequential decision-making problems where an agent learns an optimal strategy through interaction with an environment.
+These problems are modeled as Markov Decision Processes (MDPs).
 An MDP can be defined as a tuple $(S, A, P, R, \gamma)$, where \(S\) is the set of states, \(A\) is the set of actions, \(P\) is the transition probability function, which defines the probability of transitioning from one state to another given an action, \(R\) is the reward function, and \(\gamma\) is the discount factor, which balances immediate rewards with future returns.
 The agent's goal is to learn an optimal policy that maps states to actions to maximize the cumulative reward across the horizon $H$.
-The definition of the optimal policy can be seen in Eqn.~\ref{eq:optimalpolicy}.
+The definition of the optimal policy can be seen in~\eqref{eq:optimalpolicy}.